For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 are relative to the total dropped catches in that format, so the bars in each

-position like slips and short leg see a lot more misses in Test than limited
+fielding position like slips and short leg see a lot more misses in Test than

-overs, as one would expect.
-By contrast, the ‘permanent’ positions of bowler
+limited overs, as one would expect.
+By contrast, the ‘permanent’ positions of

 see far more chances going to third man and fine leg in T20 than in ODI; I